Changing Illiteracy in the U.S. With Early Initiatives

 Imagine not being able to read the news or never being able to feel the joy of immersing yourself in a good book.
 For 20-23% of adults in the U.S., those scenarios are real.

 Literacy is the bedrock of communication and impacts all areas of our lives.
 It affects the way we learn, work, and interact with those around us.
-But the inability to read makes life significantly harder for individuals.
+But childhood illiteracy makes life significantly harder for individuals.

 Unfortunately, low early literacy and illiteracy are challenges that stem from early childhood and have a long-lasting impact throughout adulthood.